 Among the most worrisome conditions from prolonged heat exposure are heat exhaustion and heat stroke.

 Heat exhaustion is a heat-related illness that can occur after you’ve been exposed to high temperatures, and it often is accompanied by dehydration.
-Heat exhaustion can cause muscle cramps, low blood pressure, rapid pulse and nausea and can quickly lead to heat stroke.
+Signs of heat exhaustion may include feeling thirsty, dizzy, weak or nauseated.

 Heat stroke is the most serious type of heat illness.
 People with heat stroke will often appear dehydrated or dry from losing sweat and their mental status may be abnormal.
 Heat stroke is a medical emergency that can cause seizures, loss of consciousness and even death.

-Warm weather means Albertans are outside!
-But we’re not the only ones who get active in the summer.
+Albertans are not the only ones who get active in the summer.
 There are also some creepy crawlies out there that can cause serious illnesses for us.
 Two of these pests are mosquitoes and ticks.

 Mosquitoes and West Nile